 S&P 500 Index via @KnovaWave

-Friday’s quad expiration is a reminder that one violent rebalance in the SPX, comes another after markets take a breath.
-Gann called this the harmony of the markets or natures way.
-Keep an eye on the putcall ratio with recognition to the sheer size of contracts AND keep in mind the stimulus distortion The spit per channel fractal and Adams rule launched back over the cloud where we were encased AND we are back testing it.
-Watch Chickou rebalance off the 3 waves post spit.
-Weekly tenkan key, Kijun and tenkan kisses to be watched.
+Weekly #SPX closed under previous thrust and closed MM +1/8.
+Major support is top of channel and Tenkan.
+Bulls looking for 200wma to get through Tenkan, bears failure.
+We look for 3 waves down and MM grid for wave clues.
+Keep an eye on the putcall ratio with recognition to the sheer size of contracts AND keep in mind the stimulus distortion.
+The spit per channel fractal and Adams rule launched back over the cloud where we were encased AND we are back testing it.
 Watch if a spit or clear break support as chickou rebalances